← Back to The Yop & Tom Blog

 Weekly vs daily

-What to do when your to-list isn’t working
+What to do when your to-do list is not working

 When the same tasks keep getting carried over